faizal1306/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
-Import the numpy module to use the built-in function for calculation
+Import the NumPy module using import numpy as np so that we can use its built-in matrix functions.
 ### Step 2:
-Prepare the lists from each equations and assign in np.aaray()
+Create the matrix by placing the elements of each row inside a list and convert it into a NumPy array using np.array().
 ### Step 3:
-Using the np.linalg.solve(),we can find the solutions.
+Use the function np.linalg.inv() to compute the inverse of the given matrix.
 ### Step 4:
-End the program
+Display the inverse matrix and end the program.
 ## Program:
 ```
 #Program to find the inverse of a matrix.